5 Mistakes to Avoid When Getting an Apostille in California

 Notarized documents (e.g., Power of Attorney, affidavits)

 A major mistake is submitting documents that are incomplete, improperly notarized, or not issued by the correct authority.
-Always check with the California Secretary of State to ensure your documents meet the necessary criteria.

 3. Not Using the Correct Notary Process